-Briefly: Secure storage services such as Mega.nz , OneDrive Vault, offers P2P encrypted cloud storage, where the data are being encrypted/ decrypted in your web browser or computer.
-This provides highest privacy level since data delivered to the cloud storage in encrypted form.
-Does it really means, the information cannot be accessed by the Vendor?
-Here we show, how vendor completely owns encryption protocol and data flows, even in your web-browser.
-We also demonstrate why total ownership gives vendor the tools for user targeting that may be used to de-private your data.
-An example with Rohos Disk cloud folder encryption demonstrate the difference.
+Briefly: Secure storage services such as Mega.nz, OneDrive Vault, offers P2P encrypted cloud storage, where the data are being encrypted/ decrypted in your web browser or computer.
+This provides the highest privacy level since data delivered to the cloud storage in encrypted form.
+Does it really mean, the information cannot be accessed by the Vendor?
+Here we show, how the vendor completely owns encryption protocol and data flows, even in your web browser.
+We also demonstrate why total ownership gives vendors the tools for user targeting that may be used to de-private your data.
+An example with Rohos Disk cloud folder encryption demonstrates the difference.

 P2P Encryption for cloud storage

-The following picture demonstrate how Vendor see your Files uploaded on the server :
+The following picture demonstrates how the Vendor see your Files uploaded on the server :

 P2P Encryption ownership

 From the following picture you may see how Storage and Access Point organized with Point-2-Point encryption.
-Mega.nz provides all parts of service at any given moment of it’s usage: Storage, Access Point and Encryption Code.
+Mega.nz provides all parts of service at any given moment of its usage: Storage, Access Point, and Encryption Code.
 Parts 1, 2 represent Java-Script/HTML code loaded from Mega.nz each time you open mega.nz in a web browser.
-Parts 3 and 4 represents the most critical part : your data in decrypted form, these parts are being created, accessed and maintained by parts 1,2 (i.e. Vendor) but they never leave your computer/browser according to Vendor statement (and source code).
-Dashed line on the picture below, shows the actual ownership area of Mega.nz , as you see items 3,4 are accessed by the Mega.nz at any moment.
+Parts 3 and 4 represent the most critical part: your data in decrypted form, these parts are being created, accessed, and maintained by parts 1,2 (i.e. Vendor) but they never leave your computer/browser according to the Vendor statement (and source code).
+The dashed line on the picture below shows the actual ownership area of Mega.nz, as you see items 3,4 are accessed by the Mega.nz at any moment.

-Mega.nz is able to retrieve parts 3,4 from your web browser just with a single update in part 1. when you login next time.
-For SaaS vendors (Software as a Service like OneDrive, Mega.nz) it is a built-in feature to be able to target a group of customers by using some of the criteria (like country, IP, name, email or other properties derived from complex aggregation algorithms such as behavior, political status, KYC or AML policies) and then deliver them a special software release (encryption code 1) in such a way so that nobody else would know about it.
-Such a targeting is almost impossible to identify.
-As a result you as a user start using a “bit different” copy of product, specially customized and delivered for you, for special purpose.
+Mega.nz is able to retrieve parts 3,4 from your web browser just with a single update in part 1, when you log in next time.
+For SaaS vendors (Software as a Service like OneDrive, Mega.nz) it is a built-in feature to be able to target a group of customers by using some criteria (like country, IP, name, email, or other properties derived from complex aggregation algorithms such as behavior, political status, KYC or AML policies) and then deliver them a special software release (encryption code 1) in such a way so that nobody else would know about it.
+Such targeting is almost impossible to identify.
+As a result, you as a user start using a “bit different” copy of the product, specially customized and delivered for you, for a special purpose.
 The same applies to any other product offered by Security as a Service principle LastPass, DUO, etc.

 When you use Mega.nz or OneDrive applications on a computer, the ownership area looks the same except that parts 1,2 cannot be quickly changed in a dynamic way as a result of vendor targeting, which is good at some point.